Kaws: Products and commercial collaborations

-In 2016 KAWS entered into an ongoing relationship with clothing store Uniqlo to produce a line of affordable T-shirts and accessories; the first line was clothing and soft toys based on the popular children's show Sesame Street.
+In 2016, KAWS entered into an ongoing relationship with clothing store Uniqlo to produce a line of affordable T-shirts and accessories; the first line was clothing and soft toys based on the popular children's show Sesame Street.
 In April 2017, Uniqlo released a line of Peanuts-themed T-shirts, accessories, and plushies designed by Kaws; and in November 2018, KAWS created a second line range of Sesame Street-themed clothing and soft toys.
 In May 2017, the Museum of Modern Art (MoMA) in New York City released limited supplies of the $200 KAWS Companion action figure, resulting in the MoMA Design Store website crashing due to the unprecedented rush of traffic.
-In May 2018, Kaws installed two 26-foot tall Companion and BFF sculptures at a shopping complex in Changsha, China.
+In May 2018, Kaws installed two 26-foot-tall Companion and BFF sculptures at a shopping complex in Changsha, China.

-In October 2019 KAWS unveiled "Waiting", a sculpture in Greenpoint, Brooklyn located in front of 21 India Street.
+In October 2019, KAWS unveiled "Waiting", a sculpture in Greenpoint, Brooklyn located in front of 21 India Street.
 In July 2021, KAWS collaborated with Travis Scott.
 In October 2021, the KAWS Skeleton outfit was released in Epic Games' Fortnite: Battle Royale in collaboration with KAWS.
 KAWSPeely, a second outfit based on the character Peely, was released in July 2022.
 In July 2022 KAWS collaborated with J-Hope, one of the members of BTS, for his solo album cover.
 The 2022 release of General Mills' Monster Cereals features box art by Kaws.
 In April 2023, KAWS collaborated with the Brooklyn Nets to release their 2023/24 City Edition Jerseys for the upcoming NBA season.
 In July 2025 KAWS reunited with Clipse, designing their Let God Sort Em Out album cover.

 On September 16, 2025, Uniqlo announced that KAWS would become their first Artist in Residence, which would involve overseeing future art projects and collaborations.

-In October 2025, KAWS collaborated with AllRightsReserved to release a limited-edition set of Sesame Street vinyl figures featuring characters such as Elmo, Big Bird, and Oscar the Grouch.